 Since believers may be at different levels of understanding we may not agree on every jot and tittle.
 Disagreements may also be attributed to sectarian allegiances (faction-based biases), false doctrines or simply limited or faulty understanding.
 Disagreements can also be attributed to the believer’s current stage of spiritual development (which you can read about here).
 Although Fountain of Life is committed to teaching the truth, enlightening people and exposing false doctrines, there will always be disagreements between genuine believers on this side of glory.
 Even the staff and various teachers here don’t agree on every detail.
 But we DO agree that “God is the Fountain of Life and in his light we see light” (Psalm 36:9); hence, we try to get people hooked-up with the true Fountain of Life.
 In fact, this explains our name!

 Lastly, no one at Fountain of Life claims to know it all.
 If you think we are in error or partial-error on any given issue then please contact us and explain your position, providing support from God’s Word.
 Like the Bereans in Acts 17:10-12, if we discover that you are correct and we are in error, we will change accordingly, and humbly & excitedly so.
-This is a genuine open-ended invitation and is especially applicable to the “doctrine police” in the body of Christ who like to rashly slander and condemn other believers or ministries as “heretics” because they disagree on an issue they consider orthodox.
-If these dear brothers and sisters in the Lord are so right then their position on whatever the issue must be pretty obvious in the Scriptures.
+This is a genuine open-ended invitation and is especially applicable to the “doctrine police” in the body of Christ who like to rashly slander and condemn other believers or ministries as “heretics” because they disagree on an issue their group considers orthodox.
+If these dear brothers and sisters in the Lord are so correct then their position (on whatever the issue) must be pretty obvious in the Scriptures, right?
 Fountain of Life humbly invites such people to the table of fellowship and discussion.
 We’ll hammer-out the issue on the anvil of balanced scriptural dialogue and honest criticism.

 Fountain of Life Teaching Ministry